VillagerUnknown/VillagerCoin/README.md

 * Novice to Expert Villager trades typically trade in Iron Villager Coins.
 * Master Villager trades typically trade in Gold Villager Coins.
 * Most enchanted books, armor, tools, and weapons will cost Gold Villager Coins, but at half of the original emerald amount.
+These are the most expensive trades.
 * Iron trades reward Iron Villager Coins.
 * Gold trades reward Gold Villager Coins.
 * Trades with Nether items typically trade in Gold Villager Coins.
-* Diamond trades, giving 16 Gold Villager Coins, have a 50% chance of being an Emerald trade giving 8 Gold Villager Coins.
+* The Diamond trade, giving 16 Gold Villager Coins (by default), has a 50% chance of being an Emerald trade giving 8 Gold Villager Coins (by default).
-These are the most rewarding trades available.
+These are the most rewarding trades available and they're configurable.

 **Additional Notes**